IlkhamGaysin/artists-spotify/README.md

 The project was built while working on simple test task.
 It's API that allows to show artists from spotify and update a specified artist as a favorite.

+## Additional features

+* Filtering artists
+I was caught up in doing the test task so that decided to add basic filers: by_name, by_genres, by_favorites

+## Business Requirements

+1. Return the artists and re-format the results, provide a default artist value for the root url.
+2. Fetch an artist and save as a favourite

+## Technical Requirements

+1. Create a Rails 5 project, store code on Github or BitBucket.
+The application needs to be deployed on Heroku.
+2. Format the result set with just the spotify id, external_urls, genres, href and name.
+3. Create an action to a mark an artist as a favourite, store the formatted result set.
+4. API only, no views.
+Responses should return JSON.

 ## Dependencies

 * PostgreSQL